galloramiro/galloramiro.github.io/talks/fight_against_the_rabbit_hole/presentation.md

 --

 ### Use the ticket comments to
-- Make a list of questions of what you dont understand {class="fragment"}
+- Make a list of questions of what you don't understand {class="fragment"}
-- Try to answer thoeses questions {class="fragment"}
+- Try to answer those questions {class="fragment"}
 - Write who can answer the questions {class="fragment"}

 --

-- Write the steps that you think would take to solve this
+- Write the steps that you think it would take to solve this
 - Write the person that can validate this {class="fragment"}

 --

-### Do planed 15m meetings with the correct people
+### Do planned 15m meetings with the correct people
-- Send comment with the questions before the meeting {class="fragment"}
+- Send comments with the questions before the meeting {class="fragment"}
 - Follow the questions to improve your thinking {class="fragment"}
 - Take notes and confirm with them before leaving the meeting {class="fragment"}
-- Post the comment with the answers and ask them for a thumbs up {class="fragment"}
+- Post the comments with the answers and ask them for a thumbs up {class="fragment"}

 --